What do you need help with?

 When your collateral drops below the value of the loan issued, the loan will enter bailout.
 At this point the insurers take over and recapitalize the undercollateralized loan to ensure system health.

-Am I only allowed to lock my EOS as collateral or can I also add other assets in my portfolio?▾
+Am I only allowed to lock my EOS as collateral or can I also add other tokens?▾

-The system will allow for a portfolio to work as collateral backing a single loan.
+The system will allow for multiple tokens to work as collateral backing a single loan.
+Security Tokens and asset-backed Stablecoins are not supported and never will be.

 What additional crypto can I include in my portfolio as collateral?▾